wtzhang99/wtzhang99.github.io/_posts/2025-10-31-reproducing-seal.md

 <!-- From the above bar plot we can see that for instruction-tuned models, the improvement brought by RL training
 the model to be better self-editors of themselves becomes moderate to small, compared to base models. -->

-In the above plot, compare the red bars (without RL) to the yellow bars (with RL), they are not much different especially for instruction-tuned models.
+In the plot above, the red bars (without RL) and yellow bars (with RL) show minimal differences for instruction-tuned models.

-The following table presents the same results in numbers (with a column: Is-Instruction-Tuned).
-From this table you can see the improvement from RL is smaller for instruction-tuned models.
+The following table shows the same results numerically:

 <div class="responsive-table-container">
 <table class="responsive-table">